kahramankostas/IoTDevIDv2/README.md

-Since these UNSW data are very large, we filter the data on a device and session basis.
+Since the UNSW data are very large, we filter the data on a device and session basis.
 You can access the Pcap files obtained from this filtering process from [ this link (Used Pcap Files)](https://drive.google.com/file/d/1RSnQJNTHj8FoS1KvBxbCGaS4sYmX3sPF/view).

 In addition, the CSVs.zip file contains the feature sets that are the output of this step and that we used in our experiments.
-These Files:
+These files:
 * Aalto_test_IoTDevID.csv
 * Aalto_train_IoTDevID.csv
 * Aalto_IoTSense_Test.csv